lambdacms/lambdacms/README.md

 # Getting started

-Using this guide you will create a CMS website named `YourApp`.
+Using this guide you will create a CMS website named `mysite`.
 For a real project you want to substitute this name, but for trying out LambdaCms it is recommended to keep it for the convenience of copy-pasting the instructions that follow.